First steps to becoming a rising star: accountancy practice or industry?

 Keep an open mind and don’t underestimate the power of meeting and listening to different people and perspectives.
 Don’t let a vacancy description or a particular perception of a role or company put you off.
 It’s your life and your choice, so make sure that it’s your decision too.

-Please get in touch for career advice or if you would like to discuss your next move confidentially - we are here to provide an independent perspective.
+If you would like to discuss your next move confidentially or are looking for some specific career advice - our CA Careers Partners will provide an independent perspective.

 This blog is one of a series of articles from our commercial partners.